Articles

 Rob Shields, a University of Alberta sociology professor who specializes in architecture and urban planning, told CBC Radio’s Edmonton AM that the city isn't adequately planned for foot traffic.
 "We haven't allowed for people who want to get places," he said.
 "We have new attractions, we're inviting and getting people downtown, but we're not quite ready for them… Streets should belong to people, not cars.”
 He describes the city’s approach to traffic design as archaic—but as we’ve come to realize, it’s also an enduring product of the auto industry’s “aggressive” and successful campaign from the 1920s.

 Nadi Group’s resident urban designer Malvin Soh often talks about the process and theory behind urban design, and from reading his articles, it’s clear that the pedestrian experience is instrumental to the approach.
 Jaywalking or merely crossing the street when you need to should not be a crime, but an expectation of public space.
-Now, I understand that not every road can prioritize pedestrians over vehicles, but urban centres should.
+Now, I understand that not every road can prioritize pedestrians over vehicles, but urban centers should.

 What do you think of jaywalking?
-Leave a comment below.

 Oops!
 Something went wrong while submitting the form.